Without your help, I can't afford to keep this site running. I need help only for the hosting & domain costs. (I don't make any money from the site)

 Oh and one more thing about the paint--be careful not to leave your painted hoop out in extreme temperatures.
 I've heard that the tubing itself can crack, and after accidentally (crap!) leaving the yellow & pink hoop in my cold car overnight, some of the paint seems to have come loose & flaked off.
 Just a word of warning.

 For grip, it would be a shame to cover up your beautiful paint job with grip tape. & sanding makes the hoop look messy especially if dirt & grime gets in the grooves.
 Instead try a grip stick!
-You can get these fabulous little grip sticks from Battery Dude.
-(Love the embedded little dude!)
+You can get fabulous little grip sticks from other many Hoop Makers.

 Just reapply every so often.